orn8/tinfoil/README.md

 Q: Why aren't my shops loaded?

-> A: This usually occurs when the time of your Switch isn't synced to real time.
+> A: This usually happens when your Switch isn't synced to real time.
 Please use [switch-time](https://github.com/3096/switch-time) to adjust the time of your Switch.
-Another scenario might be that the shop you are trying to access is down currently.
+Either that, or the shop you're trying to access might be down.

 Q: I can't open Tinfoil.

-> A: Make sure that you install the latest [Sigpatches](https://github.com/ITotalJustice/sigpatch-updater) on your switch.
-If the issue still occurs, try booting with `fusee.bin` instead of Hekate and reinstall Tinfoil.
+> A: Make sure that you have the latest [Signature Patches](https://sigmapatches.su/) installed.
+If you still can't open Tinfoil, try booting with `fusee.bin` instead of Hekate and reinstall Tinfoil.

 Q: Network Error 7 occurs when I try to download something.